margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 cloud container clusters delete --zone europe-west3-b $CLUSTER_NAME
 ```

-## Acknowledgement
+## Acknowledgements
-The example used in the blog is inspired by a great talk from Matt Turner at the KubeCon 2018 in Barcelona.
+The example used in the blog is inspired by a great talk from Matt Turner at the KubeCon - CloudNativeCon 2019 in Barcelona.
 His talk and example is available in the blog post [Cross-cluster Calls Made Easy with Istio 1.1](https://mt165.co.uk/speech/cross-cluster-calls-istio-1-1-kubecon-eu-19/).